cdeborja/rankings/README.md

 App that utilizes the WikiMedia API (which pulls information from Wikipedia) and has the user guess what the description of the word is and vice versa.

+Why make a small quiz game with Wikipedia?
+Well because knowledge is power!

 Technologies Used:
 - Node.js
 - JavaScript